Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You have blindsight with a range of 10 feet.
-Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
-Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.
+You have Blindsight with a range of 10 feet.

 ---